543069760/Android-DataBackup-Restic/README.md

 ## Architecture Milestone Completed (2026-01-17)

 > 🎯 **Complete Restic Transition & S3 Integration: All local backups now use block-level deduplication with libsu integration.
-S3 configuration is now preliminarily integrated with Restic repository initialization, enabling normal backup operations.**
+S3 configuration is now preliminarily integrated with Restic repository initialization, enabling normal backup operations for APKs and App Data.**

-> ⚠️ **Special Note: As of January 17, 2026, Restic snapshot backups are available for local storage and S3-compatible services, covering APKs, application data, and user files.**
+> ⚠️ **Special Note: As of January 17, 2026, Restic snapshot backups are available for local storage and S3-compatible services (for APKs and App Data only), covering APKs, application data, and user files.
+File backup to S3 is not yet implemented.**

 ### 🏗️ Complete Dual-Layer Backup Architecture